Canon 1200D vs 5D

 |Fixed screen (not touch-sensitive)||Fixed screen (not touch-sensitive)|

 |3 shutter flaps per second||3 shutter flaps per second|

 |500 shots per battery charge||400 shots per battery charge|

 |130 x 100 x 78 mm, 480 g||152 x 113 x 75 mm, 895 g|

 Body comparison: Canon 1200D vs 5D

 An illustration of the physical size and weight of the Canon 1200D and the Canon 5D is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D is notably larger (32 percent) than the Canon 1200D.
 Moreover, the 5D is substantially heavier (86 percent) than the 1200D.
 It is noteworthy in this context that the 5D is splash and dust-proof, while the 1200D does not feature any corresponding weather-sealing.